mukhortov/HESH-WordPress-Plugin/readme.txt

 Yes!
 Seach with `Ctrl+F` (`Cmd+F` on Mac).
 Replace with `Ctrl+alt+F` (`Cmd+alt+F` on Mac).

 == Changelog ==

+= 2.2.4 =
+* fixed bug: Allow Multiple Instances of CodeMirror on a page #71
+* fixed bug: js error when custom post type does not support 'editor' feature #62

+= 2.2.3 =
+* A patch for WP 4.9.
+No more double editors in theme/plugin editors.

 = 2.2.2 =
 * fixed bug: github updater in production issue #52